Moduli of surfaces in $\mathbb{P}^3$: Classification

 \begin{corollary} If $(X,D)$ is dlt and $D$ is an effective, prime divisor that is Cartier in codimension $2$, then any $K_X+D$-negative, $D$-positive extremal contraction that contracts a divisor but contracts no curves in $D$ is a Fano fiber contraction $X \to D$. \end{corollary}

 \begin{proof} Let $\pi: X \to Y$ be the contraction.
 If a divisor is contracted, then the morphism is either a divisorial contraction or Fano fiber contraction onto a variety with strictly lower dimension.
-If no curves in $D$ are contracted, the induced map $D \to \pi(D)$ is finite, but $(Y, \pi_*D)$ is dlt by \cite{km98} and $D$ is a prime divisor, hence $\pi_*D$ is normal.
+If no curves in $D$ are contracted, the induced map $D \to \pi(D)$ is finite, but $(Y, \pi_*D)$ is dlt by \cite[Corollary 3.44]{km98} and $D$ is a prime divisor, hence $\pi_*D$ is normal by \cite[Theorem 4.16]{newkollar}.
 Furthermore, because no curves in $D$ are contracted, the fibers have dimension at most $1$.
-But, if $\pi$ is divisorial, Lemma \ref{lem:boundonK} implies $K_X \cdot C \ge -1$ for $C$ contracted by $\pi$.
-However, because $D$ is Cartier in codimension 2, for a general fiber $C$, $D \cdot C \in \mathbb{Z}$, hence $(K_X + D) \cdot C \ge 0$, a contradiction.
-Therefore, the contraction must be a fibration with general fiber $\mathbb{P}^1$.
-In this case, for general fiber $C$, $K_X \cdot C = -2$, so we must have $D \cdot C = 1$, so $\pi|_D: D \to \pi(D)$ is generically of degree $1$.
-Therefore, by Zariski's Main Theorem, and because $D$ is prime, $\pi_*D$ must be isomorphic to $D$ and $\pi: X \to Y$ is a Fano fiber contraction and $Y \cong D$.
-In particular, $X$ is almost a $\PP^1$-bundle over $D$ (the general fiber is $\PP^1$) and the divisor $D$ is a section of this almost-bundle. \end{proof}
+Indeed, let $F$ be a fiber of $\pi$.
+Because $\pi$ contracts no curves in $D$, $F \cap D$ must be a collection of points.
+However, $\pi$ is a $D$-positive contraction, so $D|_F$ is ample, hence must be a divisor on $F$.
+Therefore, $F$ has dimension at most 1.